 Chicago

-- Domestic Workers have the right to make the minimum wage.
-All domestic workers must earn a minimum of $15 per hour.
+• the right to make the minimum wage.
+All domestic workers must earn a minimum of $16.20/hour.

-- Domestic Workers have the right to be free from sexual harassment and discrimination.
-If you experience sexual harassment in your workplace, you can email a complaint form to IDHR.Intake@illinois.govor for more options visit IDHR’s website.
+• the right to be free from sexual harassment and discrimination.
+If you experience sexual harassment in your workplace, you can email a complaint form to IDHR.Intake@illinois.gov.
+For more options, visit IDHR’s website.
 You can also file a complaint with the City of Chicago’s Commission on Human Relations (CCHR).

-If any of your rights in Chicago are being denied, contact the Office of Labor Standards in Chicago by calling 311 or file a complaint.
+If your rights in Chicago are being denied, contact the Office of Labor Standards in Chicago by calling 311 or filing a complaint.
 Here’s more information and resources for care workers from the city of Chicago.

 Connecticut